deviator/sbin/README.md

 ## Limitations

+### Unions

+Unions serializes/deserializes as static byte array without analyze elements (size of union is size of max element).

+**If you want use arrays or strings in unions you must implement custom [de]serialize methods.**

+### std.variant

+Library can't work with `std.variant` types because they contains function pointers.

+See [example](example) with `TaggedAlgebraic` if you need variablic types.
+Be careful: dynamic arrays, strings are not serialize, serialize only they pointers and lengths.
+See [Unions limitations](#unions).

 ### Max dynamic array length

 By default uses `uint` as `length_t`, for using `ulong` use library cofiguration `ulong_length`.